 Carthage flourished again.
-At the beginning of our era Carthage was one of the most important cities in Roman Empire and here lived up to 500 000 people, city was splendid and beautiful.
-It was one of the largest cities in the world in preindustrial age, second only to Rome.
+At the beginning of our era, Carthage was one of the most important cities in the Roman Empire and here lived up to 500 000 people, the city was splendid and beautiful.
+It was one of the largest cities in the world in the preindustrial age, second only to Rome.

-Ancient citadel – Byrsa – became a centre of city again and forum was built here.
+Ancient citadel – Byrsa – became a center of the city again and the forum was built here.

-Carthage was one of the centres of Early Christianity as well.
-Here were organized important councils and many important milestones for Western Christianity were laid here, in African city!
+Carthage was one of the centers of Early Christianity as well.
+Here were organized important councils and many important milestones for Western Christianity were laid here, in an African city!
 Such milestones were term "Trinity" (Tertullian) and canon of Bible – the content of Bible.

 Vandals, Byzantium and Arabs

 In the 5th century AD Gaiseric, king of Vandals, captured the city.
-Carthage became a capital of Vandal kingdom – an independent state with Arian religion – a branch of Christianity.
+Carthage became a capital of the Vandal kingdom – an independent state with Arian religion – a branch of Christianity.

-Vandals were defeated and city was taken by Eastern Roman Empire in 533 AD, restoring the Chalcedonian Church.
+Vandals were defeated and the city was taken by Eastern Roman Empire in 533 AD, restoring the Chalcedonian Church.
 Extensive fortifications around the city were built.
-In the late 580s here was established Exarchate of Africa – region of Eastern Roman Empire which was governed by exarch.
+In the late 580s, there was established Exarchate of Africa – a region of the Eastern Roman Empire that was governed by the exarch.
 Carthage was one of the main sources of manpower and grain to Constantinopole.

 Finally the city was destroyed by Muslims in 698 AD, who defeated Romans and Berbers.
-Arabs destroyed city walls, harbours, water supply.
-City of Tunis was established nearby and since then it is the main city in this area.
+Arabs destroyed city walls, harbors, water supply.
+The city of Tunis was established nearby and since then it is the main city in this area.

-Carthage is located between Lake Tunis and Bay of Tunis.
+Carthage is located between Lake Tunis and the Bay of Tunis.

-City in Punic times was divided into four equally sized residential areas with equal layout.
+City in Punic times was divided into four equally sized residential areas with equal layouts.
 In the middle stood citadel – Byrsa.

 At the times when Carthage was established and flourished, the area around the city was very fertile and rich with forest – a true paradise for Phoenicians who were highly skilled agrarians.
-They built two harbours in the city – one for military ships and another – for maritime trade.
-Walled tower overlooked both harbours.
+They built two harbors in the city – one for military ships and another – for maritime trade.
+The walled tower overlooked both harbors.